-To preserve valuable learning time, student payments are accepted before school, during Options, designated Falcon Time, lunches, and after school.
+To preserve valuable learning time, student payments are accepted before school, during Options, lunches, and after school.
 Parents and guardians are welcome during office hours.
-Online credit card payments for parents/guardians through TouchBase can conveniently be made 24-hours a day with the parent/guardian TouchBase user name and password at the Parents, Payments/Cashier link on the WHS website.
-Credit card swipe terminals for in-person credit card payments are not available at the school.
-Credit card payments by students or over the phone cannot be accepted as students and staff are not authorized to log in to parent/guardian TouchBase accounts.
-Payments in person can be made via cash or checks payable to WHS or Woodinville High School or NSD or Northshore School District.
+Online credit card payments for parents/guardians through TouchBase can conveniently be made 24-hours a day with the parent/guardian TouchBase user name and password at the Resources, Payments link on the WHS website.
+Payments in person can be made via credit/debit card, cash, or checks payable to WHS or Woodinville High School or NSD or Northshore School District.
 All payments by check should be combined and paid via one check.
 This includes, for example, sports participation fees, books, club dues, club convention fees, fines, etc. The only exception is lunch account payments that are paid directly to Food Services in the WHS kitchen or through PayPams (see Lunch Program).